-Undisplaced femoral neck fractures are usually treated with internal fixation and fixed in situ or with a slight reduction maneuver, regardless of patient's age (6).
-That is, a valgus impaction is accepted but dorsal tilt may be reduced.
-Currently, a well performed small randomized trial suggest arthroplasty to be considered for undisplaced fractures in some elderly patients, due to fewer reoperations and better functional outcome, at least in the short run (7).
+Undisplaced femoral neck fractures are usually treated with internal fixation and fixed in situ or with a slight reduction maneuver, regardless of patient's age (8).
+That is, a valgus impaction is accepted, but dorsal tilt may be reduced.
+Currently, a well performed small randomized trial suggest arthroplasty to be considered for undisplaced fractures in some elderly patients, due to fewer reoperations and better functional outcome, at least in the short run (9).
 Some larger RCTs are now running and results are expected within the coming years.
 The discussion also concerns how much dorsal tilt of the femoral head fragment that can be accepted for the fracture still to be regarded as undisplaced.
-In some reports, an increased failure rate has been associated with dorsal over 20° ^(8, 9).
-The more uncommon ventral tilt has also been strongly associated with fixation failure (9).
+In some reports, an increased failure rate has been associated with dorsal tilt over 20° ^(10, 11).
+The more uncommon ventral tilt has also been associated with higher failure rates (11).